America's #1 Rated Reverse Mortgage Lender*

 Some add too much square footage, and their home becomes the biggest in the neighborhood.
 Some add buildings such as guest houses, barns, or sheds that no one else in the area has.

-These additions may work very well for the homeowner, but they may not bring dollar for dollar back when the home is sold, and it definitely will not bring 100% value to the appraisal if there are no sales with similar amenities to support the marketability and value.
+These additions may work very well for the homeowner, but they may not bring dollar-for-dollar back when the home is sold, and they will not add 100% to the appraisal value if there are no comparable sales with similar amenities to support marketability and value.

 You may have someone come along and see your home and offer more than the $800,000 it took to build, but without the sales to support it, reverse mortgage lenders and HUD are not willing to take that risk.

 You can dispute an appraisal if you believe the appraiser missed available information or made a mistake.
-But you must realize that the perspective you are using here is not the same one the lender or HUD will use.
+However, you must realize that the perspective you are using here is not the same as that of the lender or HUD.
 Just because you put the money into the house, that doesn’t mean the house is that much more valuable.

 If there are sales similar to your home that the appraiser missed and used the wrong sales of tract housing, you can rebut their opinion of value by supplying the sales of similar homes and showing the sale prices at which they sold.